simonh1000/elm-firebase-demo/README.md

 ## ToDo

+ * Delete item (with warning)
+ * add click-action to notification
  * Add firebase rules so that first person to claim can't be overwritten
- * Implement incoming port for a FBMsg so that e.g. an error on logging in can be shown to user
- * Delete item (with warning)